Skip to main content

 When you add your Databricks data warehouse in AtScale, be sure to enable the Enable to impersonate the client when connecting to data warehouse checkbox.
 For instructions, see the following section.

-1. In Design Center, open the main menu and select Settings.
-The Settings page opens.
+1. In Design Center, open the Datasources panel.

-5. (Optional) Enter the name of the External connection ID.
-This field defaults to the Name value but can be overridden by enabling the Override generated value? option.
+4. (Optional) Enter the name of the External connection ID.
+This field defaults to the Name value but can be overridden by enabling the Override generated value? toggle.

 • If the catalog name contains non-alphabet characters, you should surround the name with backtick (`) characters.